Ti Frojta Motorverki

-The two millionth cars were produced in 1987 and the third millionth was achieved ten years later.
-By now the four millionth units was already surpassed.
-Frojt produces nowadays in average over 100.000 units yearly, which makes of it a medium world car manufacturing company.
-Several partnerships have been established with different foreign car makers, exchanging new technologies.
+The two-millionth car was produced in 1987, and the third millionth was produced ten years later.
+By now, the four-millionth unit has probably already been built.
+Nowadays, Frojt produces on average over 100.000 units yearly, which makes it a medium-sized car manufacturing company in the world.
+Several partnerships have been established with different medium-sized foreign car makers, exchanging components and new technologies to help each other survive and face the major world automotive players.

-Over 95% of its production is composed by cheap popular cars while the luxury ones are produced in small numbers.
-Even so Frojt cars remain both as a well established name over the average people so as symbol of status among the rich.
-And most of all Frojts had put Bohemia at the automobile world industry map.
+Over 95% of its production is composed of cheap popular cars, while the luxury ones are produced in small numbers.
+Even so, Frojt remains both a well-established name for average people and a symbol of status among the rich.
+And most of all, Frojts have put Bohemia at the automobile world industry map.

 Frojts in popular culture

-Due to its peculiar styling Frojts have a constant presence on movies, especially on futuristic and science fiction ones.
-Their presence is also regular on comic books, literature and philately so as became a cult car both for the average people (the Egg Car or simply the Frojt) so as for the rich ones.
+Due to its peculiar styling, Frojts have a constant presence in movies, especially in futuristic and science-fiction ones.
+They also have a regular presence in comic books, literature, and philately, so it has become a cult car both for the average person (the Egg Car or simply the Frojt) and for the rich one.
 Frojts became one of the most easily recognisable cars in the world thanks to their original design language, just like Franc Frojt wished.

 The Egg Car became one of the ultimate symbols of the post-war European reconstruction.
-The cheap and economic Egg Car permitted millions of average people to be possible to own a car and to drive.
+The cheap and economic Egg Car permitted millions of average people to own a car and drive.

-Frojts became synonymous of driving cheap at the same time of driving expensive and their designs are even today far from consensual, like when first one was produced decades ago.
+Frojts became synonymous with driving cheap and at the same time with driving expensive, and their designs are even today far from conventional, just like first one that was produced decades ago.

 List of models